Maximilian93B/NerdHerdHR/README.md

 ### Search Employees by Manager:
 List employees who report to a specific manager.
-Search by Department: Display employees working in a particular department.
+Display employees working in a particular department.

-Delete Data:
+## Delete Data:

 ### Delete Department:
 Remove a department from the database.